Janina Dill

 Ongoing Projects

-Consent, Aggregation and War Support, with Emily Meyers and Livia Schubiger (working paper)
+Consent, Aggregation and War Support, with Emily Meyers and Livia Schubiger (revise and resubmit)

-The Concept and Reality of Norms in International Relations, with Anette Stimmer (working paper
+The Concept and Reality of Norms in International Relations: An Internal Approach, with Anette Stimmer (working paper

 Sources of Blame for Civilian Casualties: Evidence from Iraq, with Mara Revkin (pre-analysis plan)